Iranian diplomat convicted of planning attack on opposition

-ANTWERP, Belgium (AP) — An Iranian official on Thursday was convicted of masterminding a thwarted bomb attack against an exiled Iranian opposition group in France in 2018 and sentenced to 20 years in prison by a Belgian court that rejected his claim of diplomatic immunity.
+ANTWERP, Belgium (AP) — An Iranian official identified as an undercover agent was convicted Thursday of masterminding a thwarted bomb attack against an exiled Iranian opposition group in France in 2018 and sentenced to 20 years in prison by a Belgian court that rejected his claim of diplomatic immunity.

 Assadollah Assadi, a Vienna-based diplomat detained in Belgium, refused to testify during his trial last year, invoking his diplomatic status.
 He did not attend Thursday’s hearing at the Antwerp courthouse.

 Prosecutors had requested the maximum prison sentence of 20 years on charges of attempted terrorist murder and participation in the activities of a terrorist group.
 Assadi contested all the charges against him.
+His lawyer, Dimitri De Beco, said it’s likely Assadi will decide to appeal the ruling.

-Three other defendants also received jail sentences.
+Three other defendants were also found guilty and received lengthy jail sentences after the court ruled that they belonged to the same network.

 During the trial, lawyers for the plaintiffs and representatives of the Mujahedeen-e-Khalq opposition group, or MEK, claimed without offering evidence that the diplomat set up the attack on direct orders from Iran’s highest authorities.
 Tehran has denied having a hand in the plot.